-- 3.2.1 Students in the London academic-year programme shall elect three students from among the students enrolled in the program.
-These three students shall perform the functions of the Honor Council for any matter that arises during the London academic year. - 3.2.2 Students also shall elect an investigator.
-For any matter that arises during the London academic year, this student shall perform the functions assigned by this Honor Code to the S.B.A. president. - 3.2.3 For any matter arising during the London academic year, the director of the London Programme shall perform the functions assigned by this Honor Code to the dean of the Law School. - 3.3 The Honor Council shall elect a chair from among its members.
+- 3.2.1 Students enrolled in the London Programme shall elect three students from among the students enrolled in the year-round program to perform the functions of the Honor Council for any matter that arises during the London academic year and shall elect a chair (the "London Chair") from among its members. - 3.2.2 Students enrolled in the London Programme also shall elect an investigator (the "Student Investigator").
+For any matter that arises during the London academic year, this student shall perform the functions assigned by this Honor Code to the Student Prosecutor. - 3.2.3 For any matter arising during the London academic year, the Director of the London Programme shall perform the functions assigned by this Honor Code to the Dean's Delegate. - 3.3 The Honor Council shall elect its Chair from among its members.